 Note 2.
-Summary of Significant Accounting Policies
+Basis of Presentation and Summary of Significant Accounting Policies

-Basis of Accounting and Presentation
+Basis of Accounting, Presentation and Use of Estimates

-The accompanying condensed financial statements and related notes are prepared in accordance with U.S. generally accepted accounting principles ("GAAP") and applicable rules and regulations of the Securities and Exchange Commission ("SEC") regarding interim financial reporting.
+The accompanying unaudited condensed interim financial statements and related notes have been prepared in accordance with U.S. generally accepted accounting principles (GAAP) and applicable rules and regulations of the Securities and Exchange Commission (SEC) regarding interim financial reporting.
 Certain information and footnote disclosures normally included in the financial statements prepared in accordance with GAAP have been condensed or omitted in accordance with such rules and regulations.